BelmY/SDRMS-sdr-mobile/README.md

 ## SDR Mobile application

 SDR Mobile application is the actual implementation of the NOAA decoder.
+Here's a [hands-on guide](https://gitlab.com/librespacefoundation/sdrmakerspace/sdr-mobile/-/wikis/Satellite-hunting-with-SDR-Mobile-HowTo-guide).

 # Running the application